cwszolek2/Architecture-and-Design-Pattern-Project/readme.md

 where the goal was to apply their usage to a working application.

 Design Patterns and Architectures used:
-- Model Drive Architecture - Extended Finite State Machine
+- Model Driven Architecture - Extended Finite State Machine
 - Abstract Factory Pattern
 - State Pattern
 - Strategy Pattern